 (D) A residential parenting facility shall not permit a teenage mother to provide care or supervision to any child other than her own in the absence of the child's mother or child care staff.

-(E) A CRC or residential parenting facility shall have at least one awake child care staff person in each living unit where children are present during nighttime sleeping hours.
+(E) A children's residential center (CRC) or residential parenting facility shall have at least one awake child care staff person in each living unit where children are present during nighttime sleeping hours.

-(F) Staff members at a residential facility shall not have overnight guests in the facility except for their own children under the age of eighteen.
+(F) Staff members at a residential facility shall not have overnight guests in the facility except for the children of live in staff members, who have resided in the home and are under the age of twenty-two.

 (1) The person has completed the initial orientation required by rule 5101:2-9-03 of the Administrative Code;